-The mountain and hillside areas around the district are particularly vulnerable to landslide hazard.
-Aside from the young geology and fragile soil type of mountain ranges around Shangla, accelerated deforestation is a major cause behind increased incidences of landslides.
+The mountain and hillside areas, especially in tehsil Allai, are particularly vulnerable to landslides.
+The rock structure in the district is heavily fractured and soil type is very fragile in mountain ranges.
+The above physical features, coupled with accelerated deforestation are a major cause of increased incidence of landslides.
 Small and isolated landslides happen frequently in these areas and more may occur in future because of decreasing forest cover.

-Landslides in Shangla are usually generated by earthquake, flash floods, and heavy snow burden.
-Landslides usually happen during the Monsoon season from July to September when heavy rainfall softens rock and earth surfaces especially in mountain areas.
-Several roads become temporarily blocked and inaccessible whenever landslides occur during this period.
+Landslides in Battagram are generated by earthquake, flash floods and heavy snow burden.
+Landslides usually occur during the Monsoon season from July to September and during spring from March-April when heavy rainfall softens rock and earth surfaces especially in mountain areas.
+The Karakoram Highway and several access roads become temporarily blocked and inaccessible whenever landslides occur during this period.
 (For details see Annex 2: Landslide vulnerable areas)